FrancoisBosma/rapide-et-furieux/README.md

 ## Variations

-For an up-to-date list of official and community contributions to the `vitesse ecosystem`, head over the official repository's [variations section](https://github.com/antfu/vitesse#variations)
+For an up-to-date list of official and community contributions to the `vitesse ecosystem`, head over the official repository's [variations section](https://github.com/antfu/vitesse#variations).
+You may also want to check out the `vite ecosystem` [community templates](https://github.com/vitejs/awesome-vite#templates)

 ## Usage